million-views/praas/README.md

 3. As an open source developer following new fangled UI frameworks sprouting everyday, I spend time writing code and publish them to github.io (instead of hosting the sample code on my own server).
 This works until one day I get to the part where I need to store some data persistently.
 I have a free gmail account that gives me access to google spreadsheet.
 I start thinking if it is possible to use that as a storage medium for my sample app.

 4. As a marketer I don't want to expose my NTS access token to a third party developer.
-I want to instead provide a unique URI that acts as a conduit to my NTS and give me additional controls.
+I want to instead provide a unique URI that acts as a **conduit** to my NTS and give me additional controls.

 ## Why don't we simply use the "forms" feature provided by AirTable, Smartsheet and Spreadsheets?
-We are looking for an excuse to build "something" as a service so we don't really have any compelling reasons to not choose the the in-built features offered by these services.
+We are looking for an excuse to build "something" as a service so we don't really have any compelling reasons to not choose the  in-built features offered by these services.
 However here a few reasons that may resonate with you:
 - The look Look & Feel may not be what you want
 - You don't like the ugly URLs
 - You need to add additional validation/processing on the client end not offered natively